- Reviewed: 8 March 2018, 14:59 NZDT

 There is extreme risk to your security within 10 kilometres of the border with Syria due to the threat of terrorism and kidnapping and the potential for violence associated with the ongoing conflict in Syria.
 We advise against all travel to this area.

-There is extreme risk to your security in the city of Diyarbakir, in south-east Turkey, due to ongoing security force operations in the Sur district and we advise against all travel.
+There is extreme risk to your security in the city of Diyarbakir, in south-east Turkey and we advise against all travel.

 There is high risk to your security in Ankara and Istanbul due to the heightened threat of terrorism and potential for civil unrest.
 We advise against all tourist and other non-essential travel to these cities.
 New Zealanders transiting Ankara or Istanbul on their way to other destinations in Turkey are advised to minimise their transit time in Ankara or Istanbul and avoid tourist sites in these two cities.